calebelgut/time-series-analysis/README.md

 ![timeseries](/ReadMe4_Images/timeseries.jpg)

+## EDITOR'S NOTE:

+I have realized that this work on stationarity is unnecessary when working with SARIMA and ARIMA models.
+The d (D for SARIMA) value will denote whether or not your data is stationary and the model will accomodate.
+I have left the information about stationarity analysis for those interested!

 ## ACF, PACF, and Seasonal Plot Helper Functions

 Here we have two functions to help us along the way, one that will examine the ACF and PACF over 5 years (this will be explained shortly) and another that uses the mean of the rolling data to examine seasonality.
 This will help us understand our p and q values for our SARIMA model (all to be explained shortly)